 Housing & Homelessness

-This is a passion area of mine.
-I'll focus on ensuring everyone has a safe home and that our communities are safe and healthy.
-I have a great deal of experience with the whole spectrum of housing models: I served as the State House of Representatives Housing Analyst for 5 legislative sessions.
-I've worked for homeless shelters.
-I've worked for Habitat for Humanity.
-All of that experience has made it clear to me that we need a system of strategic opportunities to fit different situations that can be quickly and aggressively implemented.
-We've reached a breaking point with homelessness and enough is enough: What we've done in the past either is not working, or needs to be scaled up to make a real impact.
-We need to take bold steps to figure this out once and for all for the benefit of all people and the whole community.
+I'll bring my extensive housing policy experience to the County Council: I served as the State House of Representatives Housing Analyst for 5 legislative sessions.
+I've worked for homeless shelters, Habitat for Humanity, senior housing repair programs and more.
+We need a system of strategic opportunities to fit different situations that can be quickly and aggressively implemented.
+We've reached a breaking point with homelessness and we need to take bold steps to figure this out once and for all for the benefit of all people.
 I'm ready to get to work.

 Lowering the Crime Rate

-As we grow, it's critically important to ensure that our our amazing natural environment, one of the reasons that Pierce County is such an amazing place to live, is treasured and preserved.
+As we grow, it's critically important to ensure that our our amazing natural environment is treasured and preserved.
 I've been involved in environmental causes for many years and have helped spearhead a number of them (Harbor WildWatch, for example, and most recently the Gig Harbor Land Conservation Fund).
 I've served on the County Conservation Futures Board and I'm currently leading the effort to conserve more than 40 acres of critical salmon habitat (and archeologically important lands).
 It is IMPERATIVE that we are thoughtful and careful about how/where we develop to ensure we have room for people, plants and animals.
 Our people deserve equitable access to open space and the outdoors.
 We all know that preserving habitat for our animal neighbors - including keystone species like salmon - is not only important for our ecosystem as a whole, but also for our iconic commercial fishing industry.
-I am excited to implement policy at the County level that will help combat Climate Chang.
+I am excited to implement policy at the County level that will help combat Climate Change.
 I'm committed to helping implement the County's Sustainability 2030 plan and look forward to working with all stakeholders to ensure a healthier environment into the future.

 Having good, living-wage jobs here in Pierce County is critical to ensuring our residents are stable and thriving.
 Having enough jobs locally also impacts housing and transportation: When people live near where they work, we can cut transportation costs, ease traffic congestion and improve the quality of life for folks who can spend more time with their families and in their communities.
 I started my career in economic development and I love serving our local Chamber of Commerce and Main Street Association today.
 I've been a strong advocate for our local businesses while on the City of Gig Harbor Council.
 Ensuring everyone has adequate broadband is part of the economic development/COVID recovery discussion.